rgombash/inviso/README.md

 Uses Google's API Client for Java and gcloud CLI authentication.

-Howto for installing gcloud command line tool : https://cloud.google.com/sdk/docs/quickstarts After setting it up and successfully authenticating, you need you set environment variable GOOGLE_APPLICATION_CREDENTIALS to point ti gcloud credentials token.
+Howto for installing gcloud command line tool : https://cloud.google.com/sdk/docs/quickstarts After setting it up and successfully authenticating, you need you set environment variable GOOGLE_APPLICATION_CREDENTIALS to point to gcloud credentials token.

 In Linux/bash: